Filipinx Teaching-Artist Fellowship

 - Artist resume and/or Professional resume.
 (PDF 1-2 page max)

-- Images of your current artwork (up to 12) and corresponding image info (Title, Year, Media, Size); Ideally the image jpgs and info are compiled and attached into a single PDF at 10MB max.)
+- Examples of your artwork (up to 10 images), with a corresponding image info.
+(Ideally the images and info are compiled and attached into a single PDF at 10MB max.)

 - Artist Statement about your artwork (as seen in images submitted).

 - Examples of student work (6-8 images and/or video documentation) from 2-3 successful projects in which you worked with children or youth.
-(Ideally the image jpgs and info are compiled and attached into a single PDF at 10MB max.)
+(Ideally the images and info are compiled and attached into a single PDF at 10MB max.)

-Application process includes submitting completed Fellowship Application Form and required materials.
-Finalists must be available between June 1–15, 2022 for interviewing first with Root Division’s Artist Selection Committee, and subsequently with partner school staff.
+The application process includes submitting completed Fellowship Application Form and required materials.
+Finalists must be available between June 8-15, 2023 for interviewing with Root Division’s Artist Selection Committee.